 Ranked faculty members may apply for teaching opportunities on the Missouri State University Branch campus located on the campus of Liaoning Normal University in Dalian, China.
-Application and approval must be made through the department head/associate dean and the dean of academic affairs.
+Application and approval must be made through the department head/dean and the Vice Chancellor of Academic Affairs.